-- Conduct an environmental audit identifying the environmental risks associated with all landforms and infrastructure. - Prepare a care and maintenance plan to manage the environmental risks identified in the audit. - Submit the care and maintenance plan to the DMP within 3 months of the notification of temporary closure. - Prepare an emergency response plan to ensure any adverse environmental harm is addressed in a timely manner. - Monitor the site and submit regular environmental reports to the DMP.
+- Conduct an environmental audit identifying the environmental risks associated with all landforms and infrastructure. - Prepare a care and maintenance plan to manage the environmental risks identified in the audit. - Submit the care and maintenance plan to DMIRS within 3 months of the notification of temporary closure. - Prepare an emergency response plan to ensure any adverse environmental harm is addressed in a timely manner. - Monitor the site and submit regular environmental reports to DMIRS.